Swing Trading for 20 Percent Returns is a Waste of Time

 Swing trading for 20% a year is a waste of time

-To know if 20% a year is a waste of time, we need to first ask ourselves what does the stock market hand out as a “risk premium” for owning stocks over the long haul?
+To know if 20% a year is a waste of time, we need to first ask ourselves what does the stock market return as a risk premium for owning stocks over the long haul?

 Now to earn 20% and beat the benchmark, an investor is going to have to engage in active trading.
 This is no easy task.
 Time after time again we see countless articles stating it is almost impossible to outperform the market, such as Active Fund Managers Trail the S&P500 for the Ninth Year in a Row from CNBC and Almost No One Can Beat the Market from Marketwatch.